-Instruction 3 to 4 weeks or 90 hours CIE 50 Marks Credits 2
+Instruction Continuous Internal Evaluation Credits 3 to 4 weeks or 90 hours 50 Marks 2

 - 1. Exposing the students to the industrial environment and technologies - 2.
-Provide possible opportunities to learn, make them to understand and sharpen them to the real time technical/managerial skills required at the job - 3.
+Provide possible opportunities to learn, make them to understand and sharpen them to the real time technical/ managerial skills required at the job - 3.
 Expose with the current technological developments relevant to program domain - 4.
 Understand Engineer's responsibilities and ethics and provide opportunity to interact with the people of industry/society to understand the real conditions.

-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to